stsaz/phiola/README.md

 > Note: the output audio format is chosen automatically by the file extension you specify.

 > Note: it's not required to always type the whole name of a command or an option - you may type just its prefix (enough for phiola to recognize it), e.g. instead of `phiola record -aformat int16` you may type `phiola rec -af int16`.

+> For more advanced recording workflows (background recording, remote stop), see the [Recording Tutorial](doc/recording-audio/tutorial.md#recording-in-background).

 Convert: